-• Understanding of the broader safeguarding field including its social and political context.

-- Strong verbal communications skills and ability to produce clear written records and reports; - Ability to work sensitively with survivors, those who are subject to allegations and/or those that may pose a risk; - Ability to manage and analyse complex and sensitive information and assess risk; - Ability to work collaboratively with a range of stakeholders to influence improvements to practice; - Demonstrable ability to be part of and contribute to a wider team as part of a large national institution and to work collegially with specialist and non-specialist colleagues; and - Ability to deliver or contribute directly to the delivery of safeguarding training to safeguarding professionals as well as other stakeholders.
+- Understanding of the broader safeguarding field including its social and political context. - Strong verbal communications skills, and excellent listening skills - Understands the importance of openness and transparency within close working relationships with colleagues, and willing to accept feedback, advice, support, and direction. - Ability to produce clear written records and reports with a good eye for detail, and a passion for careful scrutiny of reports and records. - Ability to work sensitively with survivors, those who are subject to allegations and/or those that may pose a risk. - Ability to manage and analyse complex and sensitive information and assess risk. - Ability to work collaboratively with a range of stakeholders to influence improvements to practice. - Demonstrable ability to be part of and contribute to a wider team as part of a large national institution and to work collegially with specialist and non-specialist colleagues. - Ability to deliver or contribute directly to the delivery of safeguarding training to safeguarding professionals as well as other stakeholders.